zencart/documentation/content/user/admin_pages/catalog/product_types_edit_layout.md

 ### Issue: I have suppressed the display fields on the Product Info page, but they are still showing on the listing pages.

+#### Guidance for Zen Cart v2.x.x:
+The switches for New, All and Featured listing pages, as well as the switches for the [Product Listing pages](/user/storefront_pages/product_listing/) are provided on the [product listing configuration page](/user/admin_pages/configuration/configuration_productlisting/) in Admin > Configuration > Product Listing.

+#### Guidance for Zen Cart v1.x.x:
 There are separate switches for the New, All and Featured listing pages, which are shown in [new/featured/all products listing page configuration](/user/template/new_featured_all_listing_page_configuration/).

 The switches for the [Product Listing pages](/user/storefront_pages/product_listing/)  are provided on the [product listing configuration page](/user/admin_pages/configuration/configuration_productlisting/) in Admin > Configuration > Product Listing.